What to Do If You Were Injured by a Distracted Driver

 Gather Evidence and Witness Information

+After the incident, gather evidence and witnesses’ information for your case.
 Take pictures of the vehicles, the visible damage, and the nearby ambience.
-These factors will later on support the evidence you have gathered.
+These factors will later support the evidence you have gathered.

-Look for any available witness you can approach.
+Look for any available witnesses you can approach.
 If they consent, collect their contact details and their statements.
 Record a statement on the phone from them.
 You can also write their testimonies and review them for accuracy.

 Documents like a police report will be beneficial in backing up your case.